 - The chart is pointed at the newly obtained data, taking into account that the size of the data can change depending on user settings and availability.

-- The chart title is automatically updated using the value returned by the API call above (cell A5) and the instructions passed the /chart/v1/charts/ endpoint.
+- The chart title is automatically updated using the value returned by the API call above (cell A5, named "Symbol") and the parameters passed the /chart/v1/charts/ endpoint (horizon in this case).